ARTIST WRITES No. 2

 It may be my own bias that leaves me pessimistic that even the most intellectual of anti-Trump conservatives will be willing to confront the economic violence that contributed to his rise.
 I would like to believe, however, that the Left does have the reflexive capacity to recognize the impact of cultural and symbolic violence and their contribution to the success of right-wing populism.

-Andrea Fraser is an artist and professor of art at the University of California Los Angeles.
+Andrea Fraser is an artist and professor of art at the University of California Los Angeles and the recipient of a 2017 Foundation of Contemporary Arts Grants to Artists Award.
 Her book 2016 in Museums, Money, and Politics, co-published by Westreich Wagner Publications, Wattis Institute of Contemporary Art, and MIT Press, is forthcoming in 2018.